vrnaik/docker/README.md

 docker run --name ubuntu1 ubuntu //
 ```
 > Note:
-> -with above command we can create multiple container from same image.
+> -with above command we can create multiple container from same image. <br />
-> -all containers will have different environment with diff file structure but will share   same DOCKER HOST resources among them.
+> -all containers will have different environment with diff file structure but will share   same DOCKER HOST resources among them. <br />
-> -all containers will have different ip address but will be in same network as of network bridge of local system (DOCKERHOST).
+> -all containers will have different ip address but will be in same network as of network bridge of local system (DOCKERHOST). <br />

 ---
 ```sh
 docker start ubuntu1 // start the existing container which was stopped in the past
 ```
-> -the `start` in above command is used to start the existing container which is currently not running.
+> -the `start` in above command is used to start the existing container which is currently not running. <br />
-> -`ubuntu1` in above command is the container name that we want to start.
+> -`ubuntu1` in above command is the container name that we want to start. <br />
-> -with `docker start` command container will be started exactly with the same configuration as it was running with before exit.(ie port mapping, volume mapping, container name)
+> -with `docker start` command container will be started exactly with the same configuration as it was running with before exit.(ie port mapping, volume mapping, container name) <br />
 ---

 ```sh